tanthammar/tall-blueprint-addon/README.md

   * Controller->update() => TallForm->onUpdateModel()
   * Controller->destroy() => TallForm->onDeleteModel()
     <br><br>
-* S**ponsors**: If you are a sponsor, the build command will generate sponsor fields instead of open source versions.
+* **Sponsors**: If you are a sponsor, the build command will generate sponsor fields instead of open source versions.
 Like `DatePicker` instead of `Input->type('datetime-local')`.
 See the configuration option below.

 # Early version!
 * Relationship fields are outputted as `Repeaters`, `Selects` or `MultiSelect`.
 This will change when I create required fields in TALL-forms